 This though is a tricky subject with regards to Ancestry as they do not offer refunds.
 Or if you are extremely lucky you may get a partial refund.

 The level of support is lacking!

-I am not justifying or condone poor customer service but sometimes this does happen.
+I am not justifying or condoning poor customer service but sometimes this does happen.
 It is infuriating as we may have to make contact numerous times before our issues are resolved.

 Make sure you understand how to use Ancestry to your advantage otherwise you are only wasting your money and not getting its full potential.

-I have trouble cancelling my subscription!
+I have trouble canceling my subscription!

 When you join up to Ancestry you will need to provide your credit card details.
 This is even though you may only want to try out Ancestry under a free trial.

 As I have said before, and I am not being rude, do your homework first and know what to expect when you sign up to Ancestry.
 The same can be said for any company or service that you will come across in life.

 One great tip that I will offer though is to try out Ancestry at your local library.
-Your library should be signed up to various different genealogy search websites, Ancestry included.
+Your library should be signed up to various genealogy search websites, Ancestry included.

-I have done this before in the past and it was a great help for me researching my family history at no expense.
+I have done this before and it was a great help for me to research my family history at no expense.
 The only expense though was commuting to the library every time that I needed or wanted to do any family history.

 There will then be less of a chance that you will cancel your subscription further down the road.
-One piece of advice I will say is commit after you see fit.
+One piece of advice I will say is to commit after you see fit.

 One thing though that I have not covered thus far and something that you must be aware of is the costs involved with this genealogy website.

 Depending on the level of membership you will not be able to access all available records.
-You may therefore need to shell out even more money in order to get the information that you require.
+You may therefore need to shell out even more money to get the information that you require.